cultuurnet/Cdb/README.md

 include the autoloader Composer generated.

 When using Drupal, there is a very simple way to use the autoloader of Composer.
-Just include it in the settings.php file of your site:
+Just include it in the settings.php file of your site (after you copied the composer.json file to the root dir of your Drupal install and ran the ``composer install`` command):

 ```php
 require 'vendor/autoload.php';